artie-shevchenko/intoperf-api-docs/intoperf-api.appspot.com/Guides/Getting Started.md

     localTeamId=1
     visitingTeamId=149
     startTimestampMillis=1542670001000
+    timezoneUtcOffsetHours=3
     visitingTeamLineup=156,153,174,163,159,165,168,172,175,176
     visitingTeamLineupShirtNumbers=17,5,3,7,19,4,2,9,11,10
-    timezoneUtcOffsetHours=3
-    realtime=true
+    realTime=true
     key=YOUR_API_KEY
     ```

-    Response:
+    Response (it will be a different value for you, **you would need it later on**):

     ```
     m24
     ```

-1. Report a value for the first complete aligned 10-second period [1542670010000, 1542670020000).
+1. Push a `Submaximal speed portion` value for the first complete aligned 10-second period [1542670010000, 1542670020000).

     Make ```POST /v1/matches/m24/perfevents``` request with: